Agent Agreement – Terms and Conditions

 Where an accused has elected under section 530 of the Criminal Code to be tried before a judge who speaks the official language that is the language of the accused, an Agent acting as federal prosecutor must also use the language of the accused.

-If any legal notice is required to be published, it must be in bilingual format in accordance with the Official Languages Act.
+For published legal notices, Agent Firms must publish them in bilingual format in accordance with the Official Languages Act.

 If an Agent Firm is unable to comply with the language requirements of the Criminal Code and the Official Languages Act, the Agent Firm must notify the Agent Supervisor immediately so that appropriate measures can be taken.